Enquire now

 Renal Artery Stenosis: All You Need to Know

 Are you experiencing symptoms like loss of appetite and frequent urination?
-If yes, then you need to consult the doctor as soon as possible.
-It can indicate renal artery stenosis (RAS), a condition that causes arteries narrowing that carries blood from your heart to the kidneys.
-If you are not aware or have much information about the problem, then this write-up is for you.
-We will cover a detailed discussion on RAS which includes its symptoms, causes, diagnosis, and treatment options.
+If yes, then you need to consult the cardiologist in Kolkata as soon as possible.
+It can indicate renal artery stenosis (RAS), a condition that causes arteries to narrow and carry blood from your heart to the kidneys.
+If you are not aware of or have much information about the problem, then this write-up is for you.
+We will cover a detailed discussion on RAS, which includes its symptoms, causes, diagnosis, and treatment options.
 So, make sure to give it a read till the end.

 What is renal artery stenosis?